The following article contains information about important S-Docs limitations.

 - For DOCX/PPTX templates less than ~120KB (same as the limitation on S-Doc Jobs)

 - Mass merge combine-all into single printable DOCX

 - Each document in a single printable DOCX/PPTX has a limitation of 120KB because those documents are generated by S-Docs Job.
 See the above limit

 - Embedding images referenced via URL (e.g. images from rich text fields, or <img src=...>) into the DOCX/PPTX for documents generated via SDBatch or S-Doc Jobs

-- Rich text image fields are fully supported if the document is generated not using an S-Docs Job (via an S-Docs button).
-If they are generated via S-Doc Job, the ~120KB limit still applies per document.
+- Rich text image fields are fully supported if the document isn't generated using an S-Docs Job (via an S-Docs button).
+If they are generated via S-Doc Job, the ~120KB limit still applies per document

 - Runtime prompts